Add to My Library Share

 What does the term “gospel” mean?

-The term gospel is found ninety-nine times in the NASB and ninety-two times in the NET Bible.
+The term gospel is found ninety-nine times in the New American Standard Bible and ninety-two times in the NET Bible.
 In the Greek New Testament, gospel is the translation of the Greek noun euangelion (occurring 76 times) “good news,” and the verb euangelizo„ (occurring 54 times), meaning “to bring or announce good news.”
 Both words are derived from the noun angelos, “messenger.”
 In classical Greek, an euangelos was one who brought a message of victory or other political or personal news that caused joy.
 In addition, euangelizomai (the middle voice form of the verb) meant “to speak as a messenger of gladness, to proclaim good news.”
 Further, the noun euangelion became a technical term for the message of victory, though it was also used for a political or private message that brought joy.

 For more information, please see the study on our web site called What Is the Gospel?